 So, it is time for you to buy a home.
 FHA has become a name synonymous with first time home buyers in the United States, but many some things about FHA home mortgages may not be true, so we will explore this in this article.
 Maybe you are tired of paying rent, or maybe you need to move into a larger house.
 Whatever the reason, the FHA loan is a very good option for people who may have less than perfect credit to get a home loan.

-But there are quite a few myths about FHA home loans floating around on the Internet.
+But there are quite a few myths about FHA home financing floating around on the Internet.
 Below are some of the most common myths that you should not listen to:

 #1 You Have to Put Down a Big Down Payment.

 Wrong.
 The minimum payment for most conventional home loans is at least 5%.
 A down payment of 20% is standard.
 This makes people think that you have to put down a lot of money to get an FHA loan.